Public Employees Federation

-The Public Employees Federation (PEF) is an American union representing 50,000 professional, scientific, and technical public employees in the state of New York.
+The Public Employees Federation (PEF) is a labor union representing more than 57,000 professional, scientific, and technical public employees in the state of New York.
 The union is one of the largest local white-collar unions in the United States and is New York's second-largest state-employee union.
 PEF also represents employees who work in private-sector jobs and local government agencies.
 The union publishes The Communicator, an online newsletter for members, 10 times annually.